You have 1 article left to read this month before you need to register a free LeadDev.com account.

 Google Bard

-Bard is Google’s response to ChatGPT.
+Gemini is Google’s response to ChatGPT.
 Google developed the transformer architecture that has underpinned the recent boom in LLMs, so it has a huge amount of AI expertise, but it has been slow to leverage that into consumer products.

-As a coding assistant, Bard can code in 20 programming languages, including Python, Java, C++, and Javascript.
+As a coding assistant, Bard can code in more than 20 programming languages, including Python, Java, C++, and Javascript.
 It can generate code from your prompts and comments, explain code you paste in, and help you refactor any code you’ve already written.

 GitHub Copilot

-GitHub Copilot has been designed to be an AI pair programmer.
-Unlike ChatGPT, Google Bard, and Auto-GPT, it’s not built using a general-purpose LLM; instead, it uses OpenAI Codex, which was trained on billions of lines of code and explicitly designed to be capable of writing functional code in languages like Python, Javascript, Go, PHP, Ruby, and Swift.
+GitHub Copilot is meant to be an AI pair programmer.
+Unlike ChatGPT and Google Gemini, it’s explicitly designed to be capable of writing functional code in languages like Python, Javascript, Go, PHP, Ruby, and Swift.

-The key difference is that CodeWhisperer is optimized for AWS APIs, including the popular EC2, Lambda, and S3 infrastructure types.
+The key difference is that Amazon Q is optimized for AWS APIs, including the popular EC2, Lambda, and S3 infrastructure types.
 If you’re trying to build on top of Amazon’s cloud platforms, it can suggest code using the relevant services that meet AWS best practices.
 While it can also suggest non-AWS code, it’s less likely to get things perfect.

 Tabnine

-Tabnine is another AI coding assistant that uses OpenAI Codex to generate code suggestions.
+Tabnine is another AI coding assistant that supports a range of LLMs including Claude, GPT-4o, Command R+, and Codestral, to generate code suggestions.
 It can auto-complete whole lines of code or full functions, as well as match the style and conventions of your existing codebase.

-CodeWP
+CodeWP by WPAI

 WordPress is the most popular content management system (CMS) in the world, powering more than 40% of the world’s websites.
 If you’re one of the developers who has built a career on top of WordPress or any of its popular plugins like WooCommerce, then CodeWP might be exactly what you’re looking for.